 12 Tips for a Successful IEP Meeting

-IEP meetings can be emotional, and it is hard to hear and understand everything that is said if you are keyed up or anxious.
+IEP meetings can be emotional for parents of children with ADHD.
+And it is hard to hear and understand everything a teacher or administrator says if you are keyed up or anxious.
 Keeping a positive tone is tricky, but it can be done.

-At HOPE Educational Consulting, in Ohio, Katie Wetherbee—a former special-education teacher and a mother of a child with special needs—shows families how to do just that.
-Here she shares advice that has worked wonders for herself and other mothers of special-ed and ADHD children.
+At HOPE Educational Consulting, in Ohio, Katie Wetherbee — a former special-education teacher and a mother of a child with special needs — shows families how to do just that.
+Here she shares advice that has worked wonders for herself and other mothers of special-ed and children with attention deficit hyperactivity disorder (ADHD).

-2. Write everything down.
-Keep a daily log of time spent and of the specific activities you do at home with your ADHD child to support his needs in school.
+2. Write down everything.
+Keep a daily log of time spent and of the specific activities you do at home with your child to support his needs in school.
 For example, monitor the time spent on homework, or on completing daily organizational tasks.
 This will show the team how hard you work.
 It will also make it easier to set up programs at school that can work in conjunction with routines at home.

 3. Do advance work.
 Find out which teachers will attend the IEP meeting.
 If you know that the speech therapist will be there, e-mail questions to her ahead of time.
 If you prepare well, the meeting time, about an hour in most school districts, can be used more effectively.